 - Placements in preferred geographic areas or partner schools or at specific grade levels cannot be guaranteed.

-- Teacher Candidates cannot be placed in a school where they were once students or where they have a close relative attending and/or working.
+- Teacher Candidates cannot be placed in a school where they have a close relative attending and/or working.

 - Do your homework; research districts.
-Make sure you know which districts require separate applications in addition to the one UNC requires.
+Make sure you know which districts require separate applications and/or background checks in addition to those UNC requires.

 - You must complete all required coursework before Student Teaching.
 You are not allowed to take additional courses while you student teach.

 - Once a placement is confirmed, IT WILL NOT BE CHANGED.
-If you have a question about your placement, please contact Lynette Kerrigan in the Student Teaching Office.
+If you have a question about your placement, please contact Cheryl Sparks in the Student Teaching Office.

 - It is your responsibility to keep the School of Teacher Education Office informed of any change of address.
 Changing your address on Ursa will not change your address in the Student Teaching Office because we use a different database.

-- Out of State placements require a meeting with Lynette Kerrigan, at least one week prior to completing the online Request for Placement.
-Call Lynette at 970-351-1623 to set up an appointment.
+- Out of State placements require a meeting with Cheryl Sparks, at least one week prior to completing the online Request for Placement.
+Call Cheryl at 970-351-4716 to set up an appointment.

-- Out of State placements also require additional fees; UNC will pay the first $400.00 of the supervision fee.
+- Out of State placements may require additional fees; UNC will pay the first $400.00 of the supervision fee.
 The student is responsible for any fees that exceed $400.00.
 This may range from $0 to $2000 or more, depending on the placement.
-The fee must be paid to Lynette Kerrigan in McKee 216 before a teacher candidate may begin the student teaching assignment.
-International placements may also require an additional fees in addition to the above mentioned fees.
+The fee must be paid to Cheryl Sparks in McKee 216 before a teacher candidate may begin the student teaching assignment.
+International placements may also require additional fees.
 See more information on student teaching abroad.

 Missed field experience hours policy